fpeterek/strojove-uceni/football-performance/README.md

 K-Means and DBSCAN parameters were chosen empirically based on what configuration yielded reasonable results.

+No preprocessing was necessary as the data was already presented to us in a reasonable format.

 # Unprocessed

 First, we try to apply clustering algorithms on an unprocessed dataset.